DatabayAG/ExternalContent/README.md

 * skip syntax check for password (5/2017)
 * fixed icon upload (11/2016)
 Note:
-All changes to the type models do not affect existing content types.
+Changes to the type models do not affect existing content types.
 You may create new types based on the changed models.
 To change an existing type, please copy the XML definiton of a new type to the XML definition of your existing type.